Frank A. Rhea: Early life and education

 Rhea was born on September 26, 1887, in Dixon, Missouri, the son of James Francis Rhea and Kathryn Milligan.
 He attended Sewanee Military Academy and later graduated from St Stephen's College in 1912.
 He enrolled at the Berkeley Divinity School, from where he graduated with a Bachelor of Sacred Theology in 1915.
 He was awarded a Doctor of Divinity from College of Idaho.

 Ordination

-Rhea was ordained deacon in 1915 and priest in 1916.
+Rhea was ordained deacon on June 2, 1915 by Bishop Chauncey B. Brewster of Connecticut, and priest on June 11, 1916 by the Coadjutor of Missouri Frederick Foote Johnson.
 He was appointed as priest in charge of the missions in Sisseton, South Dakota and chaplain of the army camps in the west of Texas.
 In 1918 he became rector of Trinity Church in Victoria, Texas while in 1919 he became in charge of the mission of the Incarnation in Texas.
 He transferred as rector of St Mark's Church in Beaumont, Texas in 1923, where he remained till 1928.
 In 1928 he was appointed Dean of St Michael's Cathedral in Boise, Idaho.